Large-Signal Stability Guarantees for a DC Microgrid with Nested Nonlinear Distributed Control: The Slow Communication Scenario: System Steady State and Stability Analysis

-Finally, using \eqref{X1} and \eqref{bound_layp_fast}, we conclude G.E.S. with the convergence rate Considering the reduced system \eqref{RS_compact_inc}, the Lyapunov candidate and its derivative along the trajectories of the slow system are proposed as
+Finally, using \eqref{X1} and \eqref{bound_layp_fast}, we conclude upon G.E.S. of the boundary layer system with a convergence rate given by Considering the reduced system \eqref{RS_compact_inc}, the Lyapunov candidate and its time-derivative along the trajectories are defined as